 Rolling on the ground can spread the cat's scent.
 Because cats primarily communicate through the way someone or something smells, they use their scent glands on their cheeks, paws, and flanks to put a personal scent on it.
 This behavior is seen in both domestic cats and large cats.

 When your cat rubs its head and cheeks on the floor, it can be leaving its scent markers on the house and over your feet.
 This tells other cats that they've been there, claimed their spot, and have already marked you (so other cats need to back off).
-Marking is also used as a way to keep any potential enemies away (who may make your cat feel threatened).
+Marking is used as a way to keep any potential enemies or rivals away.

 Many cats feel an instinctive urge to mark their territory through rubbing and scratching.
 However, if your cat is marking territory with urine, you'll want to teach your cat how to stop.